-At Churches Fire, we want to ensure our customers are aware of their responsibilities to The Regulatory Reform (Fire Safety) Order 2005 and their employees, business and assets.
+At Churches Fire & Security, we want to ensure our customers are aware of their responsibilities to The Regulatory Reform (Fire Safety) Order 2005 and their employees, business and assets.

 Watch our short video guide to make sure you know your responsibilities to fire safety:

 1. Responsible Person must take appropriate fire precautions